Be Yoga's BeInspired, 200 Hour Teacher Training 2018-2019!

 Our Incredible Teachers - Click For Details

 Greg has his Bachelor’s in Exercise Sciences with a Master’s degree in Education and has been teaching in some capacity for over 25 years.
-He has been teaching yoga for 8 years, and leading successful teacher trainings for 5.
-One thing that people notice about graduates from Greg’s training is that they understand how to open the body AND they feel CONFIDENT in leading others in and through a class–right out of training.
+He has been teaching yoga for 10 years, and leading successful teacher trainings for 7.
+Graduates from Greg’s training say they feel confident in their understanding of mindful sequencing and teaching concepts.
 He’s also super fun and down to earth.
 We love Greg and we are so lucky to have him co-leading our trainees with Marcia Brown this fall!

-Marcia’s expertise in 5 elements yoga, chakra systems, Ayurveda, and our energetic body provides the perfect compliment to Greg LaBarbera’s physiological and biomechanical specialty.
+Marcia’s expertise in 5 elements yoga, chakra systems, Ayurveda, and our energetic body provides the perfect compliment to Greg’s anatomical and biomechanical specialty.
 Marcia has practiced yoga for 30 years; completed her 200 hour training with Dolly Stavros, and her 500 hour certification with Kristin Cooper-Gulak at Wilmington Yoga Center.
 She has taken many additional workshops with Doug Swenson, Rolf Gates, Stephanie Keach and Simon Park.
 Marcia is truly a teacher’s teacher.
 She is amazing at helping her students find confidence within themselves and get in touch with their unique life’s work and purpose.
-She has led confidence workshops all over the country, and will be guiding YOU for 10 months through teacher training.
+She has led confidence workshops all over the country, and will be guiding YOU for nine months through teacher training.
 Get excited!!

 Dates and Times - Click For Details